What Is ALEKS PPL?

 - If AP credit is awarded for Calculus or transferred credit is equivalent to Towson

 University’s MATH 115 College Algebra or MATH 119 Pre-Calculus (or higher), the student is exempt from ALEKS.

-- If none of the above three cases applies, the student must take ALEKS.
+- If none of the above four cases applies, the student must take ALEKS.